home-assistant/companion.home-assistant/docs/android-auto/android-auto.md

 ### Favorites

 If you would like to gain quick access to certain entities you can select some entities to be shown in the app.
-Simply go to [Settings](https://my.home-assistant.io/redirect/config/) > Companion App > Android Auto Favorites (or Driving Favorites when parked) and select the entities you wish to view.
+Simply go to [Settings](https://my.home-assistant.io/redirect/config/) > Companion app > Android Auto favorites (or Driving favorites when parked) and select the entities you wish to view.
 Once you have added favorites the next time you start the Home Assistant app in the vehicle you will be shown your favorite entities.
 From there you can toggle entities, navigate to an entity, view all entities and also change your server.

-`binary_sensor` and `sensor` entities can be added to favorites in order to view their state in the driving interface.
+In addition to adding the above supported domains you can also add `binary_sensor` and `sensor` entities to favorites in order to view their state in the driving interface.

 :::info
 If you installed the app from the Google Play Store on your AAOS vehicle then currently you will not be able to set your favorite entities.
 In the meantime you are free to use the AA app.